jieyinglan/jieyinglan.github.io/_posts/2024-08-01-applied-data-science-project.md

 As part of our group effort, we undertake a general approach for Data understanding and Data Cleaning.
 We performed EDA (Exploratory Data Analysis) such as data structure, use Word Cloud/ Correlation Matrix to further understand common domain words from customer reviews, Data Cleaning by removing duplicates and special characters, handling missing values, and manage outliers.
 This is to ensure accuracy for subsequent analysis.
 Feature engineering was conducted by excluding columns such as 'Unnamed: 0', 'total_feedback_count', 'child_max_price', 'child_min_price', 'child_count', 'value_price_usd' and 'sale_price_usd' to eliminate noise and improve model performance.

-In this group project, my focus is  on the Sunscreen category segment.
+In this group project, my focus is  on the Sunscreen category.
 By recommending both Random Forest and Decision Tree models, we ensure flexibility to address different business needs.
 With better prediction, the models will aid Sephora in achieving goals such as increasing sales and improving customer satisfaction.

 ### Data Preparation